keyboard-ergonomics/keymacs/README.md

 navigating right-left and `P` `N` for navigating up-down.
 It is easy for remember because of mnemomic names but not very good placed on QWERTY.
-Keymacs places all these keys for one hand usage (on left hand).
-Most used navigation key is moving cursor down so it placed in home row.
+Keymacs places all these keys for one hand usage (under a left hand).
+Statistically the most used navigation key in Emacs is moving cursor down so it placed in home row without a finger movement (`N`).

 For the list of the most often pressed key combinations in Emacs I used statistics results from